Matt-Eva/material-ui-demo/README.md

 As you can see, the element with `border-box` never grows beyond 100px, even though we've given it the same padding and border as our element styled with `content-box`.

+## Using MUI Components

+MUI comes with a set of basic components and a set of more advanced components that require some extra installation.
+Let's get started with the basic components.

+### Basic Components.

+## Resources

+List of <a href="https://mui.com/material-ui/material-icons/">MUI Icons</a>